Dublin in November

 The Belfast skyline.
 Photo: Tourism Ireland.

-However, like years passed, expect to hear a mixture of Brazilian and African rhythms, hip-hop, soul, funk, and more.
+Like in years passed, expect to hear a mixture of Brazilian and African rhythms, hip-hop, soul, funk, and more.

 Are you planning to spend part of November in Ireland?
 If so, what activities have you arranged?
 Let me know in the comments below.